hheimbuerger/jacavi/src/JACAVI/readme.txt

 Special Thanks
 ------------------------------------------------------------

-Special thanks to the Lib42 Team and the Bluerider Team for creating the slot car system connectors this application is based on.
+Special thanks to the Team42 and the Bluerider Team for creating the slot car system connectors this application is based on.

 Special thanks to juckto, MrChaos, ImmortalZ and Being from IRC for discussing various aspects of the drawing algorithms with us.